-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Feedback on the initial design will be given during the presentation of the first assessment.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Feedback on the initial design will be given during the presentation of the first assessment.

 General feedback on design drawings will be given in the week after the first assessment.
 Weekly group supervision sessions will be used to give informal feedback at every stage of the project.
 Final feedback focussing on the second assessment will be given in a viva in January